azheng106/crsim/README.md

 ## Development journey

 This project was built iteratively, and most of the learning came from diagnosing why things *didn't* work.
-The honest arc:
+The process:

 1. **Tabular Q-learning warm-up** (`Gridworld.py`) to get the RL loop right on a problem with a finite state table.